Table of Contents

 If going fast is your thing, there are few scooters out there that can match the X2.
 In fact, the top speed would see you matching cars on the motorway (but for obvious reasons, don’t ride on the motorway).

-The Dualtron X2 has an estimated range of 93mph.
+The Dualtron X2 has an estimated range of 80-90 miles.
 That’s almost enough to get you from Bristol to London on a single charge.
 It’s all courtesy of the X2’s massive 72V 42Ah main battery.

 The high-specification Li-ion battery can provide power for up to 10 hours, long enough for the lengthiest commute.
 Handily, the X2 comes with two charging ports (additional chargers sold separately) which means its dual batteries can be juiced simultaneously.
 Using two chargers can substantially cut charging time from the estimated 8 hours.

-As we’ve seen, this configuration delivers devastating acceleration, and that’s what they do.
+As we’ve seen, this configuration delivers quick acceleration, and that’s what they do.
 It’s a 23% power upgrade on the previous model!

 The Dualtron X2 comes packed in a special frame that protects it during transportation.
 It’s a nice touch that shows the care and attention the manufacturer has put into the X2.